 As indicated during the interview process, eligible OSU faculty have 30 days from their hire date to make a one-time irrevocable election to join either the Oklahoma Teachers Retirement System (OTRS) or the OSU Alternate Retirement Plan (ARP).
 If no election is made, new employees are default enrolled in OTRS.
 Information will be provided during the benefits enrollment meeting to assist with the decision concerning which retirement plan would best meet your retirement needs.
 Benefits are described on the OSU Human Resources webpage at http://hr.okstate.edu/ and questions can be clarified by calling OSU Benefits at 405-744-5449 or by email at osu-benefits@okstate.edu.

+On December 7, 2021, a federal judge temporarily blocked the implementation of the federal contractor vaccination mandate and its associated guidance.
+Following the injunction, Oklahoma State University has, consistent with applicable law, paused the vaccination mandate.
+Please be aware this injunction may be lifted later and will require all employees to be fully vaccinated or receive an approved accommodation as a condition of employment.

 At some future point you may wish to elect a salary deferral, which authorizes Payroll Services to spread your 9 month salary over 12 months.
 Details for this Salary Deferral/Payback Program can be found on the Payroll Services site.
 Your signature is required on the deferral form to make such a change since the default option is to pay you over 9 months.